-‘Empire’ Season 3 Episode 14 Spoilers: Will Cookie Marry Angelo As Lucios Gets Sexual With Giuliana?
+‘Empire’ Season 3 Episode 14 Spoilers: Will Cookie Marry Angelo As Lucious Gets Sexual With Giuliana?

 A post shared by Empire (@empirefox) on

-“Whatever you and him got, it ain’t nothin’ compared to what we had,” Lucios tells Cookie.
+“Whatever you and him got, it ain’t nothin’ compared to what we had,” Lucious tells Cookie.

 The promo also shows that Angelo has a huge engagement ring, which he proposes to Cookie for marriage.
-He pops the question in style, and also in a straightforward way.
+He pops the question in style and also in a straightforward way.

 “I want to spend the rest of my life with you, Cookie.
 Will you marry me?”

 The promo, however, does not give any clue how Cookie is going to react to the proposal.
 Things are interesting because she still has feelings for her ex-partner.
-However, Lucios’ growing intimacy with Giuliana is heartbreaking for Cookie.
+However, Lucious’ growing intimacy with Giuliana is heartbreaking for Cookie.
 She catches the two sharing a kiss together.
 Things are obviously heating up between the two, and that’s not something that pleases Cookie.

 Empire Season 3 Episode 14 was supposed to air on April 19, but it took a break for a week.
 The same episode will now air on April 26.
-In the episode that primarily focuses on the love triangle of Cookie, Lucios and Angelo will also have Tariq and Anika coming up with a new plan.
+In the episode that primarily focuses on the love triangle of Cookie, Luscious and Angelo will also have Tariq and Anika coming up with a new plan.
 The episode will feature Eva Longoria who, as a guest star, will play Charlotte Frost.
 The episode promo gives out Longoria’s first look as Charlotte, the director of the state gaming commission, who will now execute Andre’s business plan in “Love Is A Smoke.”
 As Angelo goes on his knees to ask Cookie to marry him, the International Business Times finds “dilemma written all over” Cookie’s face.

 Tonight is the night!
 The Lyons are back at 9/8c on @foxtv for the #Empire premiere.????????